 Justice Courts Public Information Request

 Most records are destroyed once their statutory retention period expires, which can be from one year to 11 years,

 Most existent records are public and will be provided, with redactions as required in Rule and Statute.

-Monthly data is available via CD which is mailed out on or after the 5th day of every month.
-The disc includes details of all new justice court case
+Bulk justice court data is available via CD.
+Discs are mailed to requesters on or after the 5th day of every month and

 Case files: $.50 per page